Tropical cyclone facts

 The Coriolis force caused by the rotation of the Earth helps the spin of this column of rising air.
 The development of the surface depression causes an increase in the strength of the trade winds.
-The spiraling winds accelerate inwards and upwards, releasing heat and moisture as they do so.
+The spiralling winds accelerate inwards and upwards, releasing heat and moisture as they do so.

 As the depression strengthens it becomes a tropical storm and then a hurricane or typhoon.
 A mature hurricane or typhoon takes the form of a cylinder of deep thundercloud around a centre that is relatively free from clouds.
 There is a relatively small area of intense horizontal winds at the surface, often well over 100 m.p.h., while air rises strongly above, maintaining the deep cumulonimbus clouds.

-Further aloft at about six miles, the cloud tops are carried outwards to give thick layer clouds due to the outward-spiraling winds leaving the tropical cyclone core.
+Further aloft at about six miles, the cloud tops are carried outwards to give thick layer clouds due to the outward-spiralling winds leaving the tropical cyclone core.
 At the centre of the tropical cyclone, air is subsiding, which makes it dry and often cloud free, and there is little or no wind at the surface.
 This is called the eye of the storm.